dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 }
 ```

 The dependent resource can access the injected connection string by calling the <xref:Microsoft.Extensions.Configuration.ConfigurationExtensions.GetConnectionString*> method, and passing the connection name as the parameter, in this case `"blobs"`.
+The `GetConnectionString` API is shorthand for `IConfiguration.GetSection("ConnectionStrings")[name]`.

 ### Add Azure Storage emulator resource